 Opportunities for Students

-At the heart of the Minority Ophthalmology Mentoring program is a dynamic team of ophthalmologist mentors dedicated to supporting students on their paths to becoming competitive ophthalmology residency applicants.
+At the heart of the Minority Ophthalmology Mentoring program is a dynamic team of ophthalmologist mentors dedicated to supporting students on the path to becoming competitive ophthalmology residency applicants.

-Students selected for participation are given the opportunity to:
+Students selected to participate are given the opportunity to:

 - Explore the field of ophthalmology and gain hands-on experience with ophthalmic technology